-The group discussed the approach to appraisal of health apps and the value of establishing reimbursement pathways at a
+The group discussed the approach to the appraisal of health apps and the value of establishing reimbursement pathways at a

-national and local level to provide structure to support uptake and foster further innovation.
+national and local level to provide structure to support the uptake and foster further innovation.
 The potential success of

 personal budgets was raised by attendees.
-It was suggested that a similar scheme could be rolled-out for the use of health
+It was suggested that a similar scheme could be rolled out for the use of health

-apps, by allocating additional budgets for people with long-term conditions to choose and purchase their own health apps.
+apps, by allocating additional budgets for people with long-term conditions to choose and purchase their health apps.

 Reimbursement pathways, with clear evidence benchmarks, should be created at both local